SenitCo/Data-Structure-and-Algorithm/README.md

-# Algorithm
-Data Structure and Algorithm on LeetCode.
+# Data Structure and Algorithm